-Ensure you have configured the security questions when you activate the device or edit the admin user account.
+You have configured the security questions when you activate the device or edit the admin user account.

-- 1. On the user login interface, click Forgot password.

-- 2. Select Verification Mode as Security Question Verification.

-- 3. Enter the answers of each question.

-- 4. Click Next.

-- 5. Enter a new password.
+- 1. On the user login interface, click Forgot Password. - 2.
+Select the password resetting type as Verify by Security Question. - 3.
+Input the correct answers of the three security questions. - 4.
+Click OK. - 5.
+Create the new admin password on the Reset Password interface.